jpastuszek/httpthumbnailer/README.md

 ## Statistics API

 HTTP Thumbnailer comes with statistics API that shows various runtime collected statistics.
-It is set up under `/stats` URL.
+It is set up under `/stats` URI.
 You can also request single stat with `/stats/<stat name>` request.

 Example: